Circular Reality Scan

 How circular are we really?

-Five key insights
+The key insights

 People and organisations attach great importance to recycling.
 Yet only a minority act consistently, and purchasing decisions often undermine good intentions.